Traditional crafts and dancing lions in a town steeped in samurai history

 Pretty in pink

 The banks of the Hinokinai River are planted with more than 400 cherry trees stretching as far as the eye can see.
-In spring it creates a beautiful tunnel of fluffy pink blossoms.
-These weeping cherry trees were brought from Kyoto and have helped contribute to the Kakundate's cherry-bark crafted items, which are popular souvenirs.
+In spring they create a beautiful tunnel of fluffy pink blossoms.

 Throughout the year, the riverbank is a popular walking area, as people take in the lush leaves of summer, the vibrant and colorful foliage of autumn and snowy sights of winter.